 As part of an Island-wide campaign to discourage the use of plastic bags, Foster’s Food Fair, Hurley’s and Kirk Market all charge CI$0.05 per plastic bag if you need to use one.
 We encourage you to take along your own canvas shopping bags for all your shopping.
 Canvas shopping bags are widely available for sale at reasonable prices in all supermarkets.

-Locally caught fish is also sold at Market at the Cricket Grounds next to the cricket pitch on Huldah Avenue in George Town.
+Locally caught fresh fish is also sold at the Market at the Cricket Grounds next to the cricket pitch on Huldah Avenue in George Town.

 Grand Cayman may be a small Island, but the selection of gourmet foods on offer are first class!
 You can choose from a wide variety of gourmet foods and fresh dishes at Cayman’s finer grocery stores as well as specialty food retailers.Read More

 From Cayman’s internationally renowned rum cakes to a dizzying array of pepper jellies and local fruit jams, there are many locally crafted foods made right here on Island.
 These specialty goods are unique to Cayman and also make fantastic gifts for family members living abroad.

 The Cayman Islands has a small, vibrant Jewish community and a variety of kosher food products can be found in Grand Cayman.
 Major local supermarkets in Cayman carry the basic national products with kosher symbols (bagels, cereals, mayonnaise, chips, canned foods etc).